ercole-io/ercole-docs/docs/guide.md

 * Configure and start Ercole Server

-In order to configure ercole server you have to customize the file /opt/ercole-server/application.properties with the paramters different from the default.
+In order to configure ercole server you have to customize the file /opt/ercole-server/application.properties with the parameters different from the default.

 Main parameter are: